arturopala/gitignore/README.md

 Motivation
 ---

-The [.gitignore](https://git-scm.com/docs/gitignore) became de-facto standard filter format for project's files and folders.
+The [.gitignore](https://git-scm.com/docs/gitignore) has became de-facto standard filter format for project's files and folders.

-This nano-library provides Scala implementation of the `.gitignore` compliant filter, ready to embed in different tools without having to run `git` command.
+This nano-library provides Scala implementation of the `.gitignore` compliant filter, ready to embed in different tools without having to even run `git` command.

 Scaladoc
 ---